Luis Mariano Rendón: Professional career

 He was a leader of the University of Chile Student Federation during the 1980s, where he began his activism in the Communist Youth of Chile (JJ.CC).
 In this way, he contributed to the removal of Rector José Luis Federici in 1987.
 These activities led to him being persecuted by agents of the dictatorship (1973–1990), with his case being recognized by the Comisión Valech.

 In 1983, he entered the Faculty of Law at the Universidad de Chile.
 He was a student activist, eventually joining the leadership of FECH in 1990.
 He later obtained a master's degree in Management and Public Policy from the same university.

-He has been a professor of Environmental Law at the University of Chile, at the Universidad Tecnológica de Santiago (UTEM) and at the Universidad Nacional Andrés Bello.
+He has been a professor of Environmental Law at the University of Chile, at the UTEM and at the Universidad Nacional Andrés Bello.

 He was also a professor of Administrative Law at UTEM, and author of essays on Environmental Law and Environmental Ethics, published in Chile and abroad.
 Outside his academic life, he has run for elected office, though never elected.